kktec/voting/README.md

 # Voting Systems
 The **highly readlble** test cases demonstrate some voting systems.
 Individual test specs can be run in any Java IDE.

-## 2017-04-25 ##
+## 2017-04-27 ##
-Currently 3 voting systems can be found and shown to work in the Test classes:
+Currently 4 voting systems can be found and shown to work in the Test classes:
 * **AverageNumberVotingSpec** - voters can vote on a number and the result is the average value of all the votes
 * **SingleVoteCandidateVotingSpec** - voters can cast 1 vote for a candidate from a list of candidates
 * **TwoVoteCandidateVotingSpec** - voters can cast 2 votes for a candidate(s) from a list of candidates
+* **CappedAverageNumberVotingSpec** - voters can vote on a number of items that are numbers and the result is the possibly adjusted (so the total of ll items <= the cap) average value of all the votes capped. essentially a simple budgeting system

+# TODO
+* introduce **Tally** to replace use of **Map** for holding tally results
+* Clarify and possibly rework the **Selection** concept
+* Add more tests for **CappedAverageNumberVotingSpec**
+* Support more data-driven testing via spreadsheets
+* Build a demo webapp to allow users to test voting sytems by downloading a partially initialized spreadsheet, filling in the votes, and uploading the filled out spreadsheet and get back a report of the **Tally**